sampreethk/StoreCatalogWeb/readme.txt

 5. Bootstrap

-this has ben built on tomcat 8.5 and java 8
+this has been built on tomcat 8.5 and java 8

 use the blow url: